vanHeemstraCreations/movie-hall-of-fame/300/500/100/100/README.md

 I'll use this frequently later on since it makes it easier to see inside the room when we're putting our models in place.

+**NOTE**: Leave the "front" wall hidden for now, so we can see the inside of the room.

 ### Camera

 Choose "Layere" > "New" > "Camera".